Crimso777/Factorio-Access/README.md

 Smart Insert/Smart Withdrawal: SHIFT + OPEN SQUARE BRACKET

 Note: This will insert an item stack, or withdraw an item stack from a building.
 It is smart because it will decide the proper inventory to send the item to.
 For instance, smart inserting coal into a furnace will attempt to put it in the fuel category, as opposed to the input category.

+Bulk transfer: CONTROL + OPEN SQUARE BRACKET

+Note: When you have a building inventory open, pressing CONTROL + OPEN SQUARE BRACKET for a selected item in an inventory will cause an attempt to transfer the entire supply of this item to the other inventory.
+Non-transferred items will remain in their original inventory.
+Similarly, pressing CONTROL + CLOSE SQUARE BRACKET will try to transfer half of the entire supply of the selected item.

+Note 2: When you have a building inventory open and select an empty slot, pressing CONTROL + OPEN SQUARE BRACKET will cause an attempt to transfer the full contents of the selected inventory into the other inventory.
+This is useful for easily filling up labs and assembling machines with everything applicable from your own inventory instead of searching for items individually.
+Non-transferred items will remain in their original inventory.
+Similarly, pressing CONTROL + CLOSE SQUARE BRACKET on an empty slot will try to transfer half of the entire supply of every item.

+Modify chest inventory slot limits: PAGE UP or PAGE DOWN.

+Note: You can hold SHIFT to modify limits by increments of 5 instead of 1 and you can hold CONTROL to set the limit to maximum or zero.

 ### Crafting